Scalable Multi-agent Reinforcement Learning Algorithm for Wireless Networks: Algorithm

 where $D^{s,a}_\theta$ is the probability of the existence of state-action pair $(s,a)$, i.e. $D^{s,a}_\theta = \text{diag}[d_\theta(s)\pi_\theta(a|s), s\in\mathcal{S}, a\in\mathcal{A}]$, $P^\theta$ is the transition probability from $(s,a)$ to $(s',a')$ under policy $\theta$, i.e. $P^\theta(s',a'|s,a) = P(s'|s,a)\pi_\theta(s',a')$.

-We now justify the update satisfy the four assumptions for Kushner-Clark Lemma \cite{Prasad2014Actor}.
-1) Since the $\frac{1}{|\mathcal{B}|}\sum_{i\in\mathcal{B}}\delta^i_t$ is the function of $\omega^i_t$, i.e. $\delta^i_t = r^i_{t+1} + (\phi^i_{t+1})^\top\omega_t - (\phi^i_{t})^\top\omega_t$.
-Then, with uniformly bounded $\phi$, $\delta$ is Lipschitz continuous in $\omega_t$.
-Since all components are linear.
-2) $P^\theta$ is a non-negative matrix.
+We now justify why the update steps satisfy the Assumptions.1-4 for Kushner-Clark Lemma \cite{Prasad2014Actor}: 1) Since the $\frac{1}{|\mathcal{B}|}\sum_{i\in\mathcal{B}}\delta^i_t$ is the function of $\omega^i_t$, i.e. $\delta^i_t = r^i_{t+1} + (\phi^i_{t+1})^\top\omega_t - (\phi^i_{t})^\top\omega_t$.
+Then, with uniformly bounded $\phi$, $\delta$ is Lipschitz continuous in $\omega_t$, as all components are linear; 2) $P^\theta$ is a non-negative matrix.
 According to Perron-Frobenius theorem, $P^\theta$ has one eigenvalue equal to the spectrum-radius of $P^\theta$, whose maximum value is 1 for considered probability transfer matrix.
 Other eigenvalues are less than 1.
 Thus, it is possible to have an zero eigenvalue in vector $P^\theta-I$, which gives a vector $v$ that satisfies $\Phi v= \mathds{1}$.
-However, this special case is rarely exists.
+However, this special case rarely exists.
 All eigenvalues are negative real number in $P^\theta-I$.
-Hence, the function Eq.\eqref{ode_critic} has a asymptotically stable solution (equilibrium) \cite[Theorem.
+Hence, Eq.\eqref{ode_critic} has a asymptotically stable solution (equilibrium) \cite[Theorem.
 2]{Prasad2014Actor} when

-where the solution $\omega_\theta$ is unique.
-3) The step size $\alpha^\omega_t$ has the property in Assumption. \ref{update_rate_assumption_rate}.
-4) The federated average operation removes the noisy part which denotes the difference between the local model and global model in critic update and keeps parameters aligned.
+where the solution $\omega_\theta$ is unique; 3) The step size $\alpha^\omega_t$ has the property in Assumption.\ref{update_rate_assumption_rate}; 4) The federated average operation removes the noisy part which denotes the difference between the local critic models by keeping parameters aligned.
 Thus, this condition is absent.
-In this way, the claim follows the Kushner-Clark Lemma, which gives the update of critic part converges almost surely when $t\rightarrow\infty$.
+In this way, the update of the critic part follows the Kushner-Clark Lemma, which converges almost surely when $t\rightarrow\infty$.
 Thus, we complete the proof of the critic convergence \cite{Shalabh2009Natural}.
-Then, following the proof of original actor-critic algorithm and two-time-scale SA analysis \cite{KondaVijay2000Actor,Diddigi2019Actor,Borkar2005actor}, the actor part converge with a converged critic, which concludes the proof.
+Then, following the proof of original actor-critic algorithm and two-time-scale SA analysis \cite{Diddigi2019Actor}, the actor part can converge guided by a converged critic, which concludes the proof.